 Things to Improve on Self-Esteem

 We all make mistakes and concentrating on the big picture too much can make you feel quite small, especially when things don't go right.
 Rather than striving for perfection and comparing yourself to others, choose to focus on how good you are.
+Try to avoid "should" thinking.
+Telling yourself that you should be a certain way, achieve a certain goal, have certain things, etc. can set you up for failure.
 Celebrate the things you're good at - even the small accomplishments.
 Try to avoid looking down at yourself, instead, talk positively about yourself as if you were talking to someone else.
 When you talk to others, you often value them above yourself and don't want to upset them.
 By talking to yourself the same way, you'll be less likely to use thoughts or words that bring you down.
 Be realistic about things, if you're feeling overwhelmed, lower your expectations a little and when you've reached a goal celebrate it.
 This will mean you're more likely to achieve the goal and might even surpass it.

 Actions for Improving Self-Worth

 Value is about making yourself feel like you matter or that you make a difference.
 There are two ways to achieve this - by helping others and by valuing what you already know.
 Start by making a contribution to your community.
 Volunteering with people less fortunate than you are can show you how much you have to be thankful for.
 By being thankful, you'll also be able to see what aspects of your day are important.
 Try to pick five things each day that you're thankful for.

 Anytime you feel you're talking negatively about yourself, stop, pause, and think about what you would say if you were talking to someone else instead.
 It's likely you wouldn't be as critical.

 Why Do I feel Worthless When Nothing Helps